Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 • BAL or Penicillamine

-• High protein diet, fresh vegetable
+• High protein diet, fresh vegetables

 • Care of hands and feet

-• Antibiotic if secondary infection occurs
+• Antibiotic if a secondary infection occurs

 PM FINDINGS: